MohammedDerouiche/aliExpressReviewsScraper/README.md

   - `time`: For time-related operations.

 - **Skills**: Web scraping, proxy rotation, error handling, CSV file manipulation, conditional logic, and exception handling.

+## Extracted Features

+The web scraper collects a variety of features from AliExpress reviews, providing a comprehensive dataset for analysis.
+The extracted features include:

+- **buyerName**: The name or username of the buyer who submitted the review.
+- **buyerCountry**: The country where the buyer is located.
+- **Evaluation**: The overall evaluation or rating given by the buyer.
+- **buyerFeedback**: The general feedback or comments from the buyer.
+- **buyerProductFeedBack**: Specific feedback about the product.
+- **buyerTranslationFeedback**: Feedback related to translation (if applicable).
+- **downVoteCount**: The number of downvotes the review received.
+- **upVoteCount**: The number of upvotes the review received.
+- **evalData**: Additional data related to the evaluation.
+- **evaluationId**: The unique identifier for the evaluation.
+- **responsiveness**: The responsiveness rating for the product.
+- **warrantyService**: The warranty or service rating.
+- **functionality**: The functionality rating.
+- **status**: The status of the review.

 ## Prerequisites